 For more information and tips for helping control canine influenza, please visit Dogflufacts.com.

-To learn more about the new vaccine and its availability in local areas, call Zoetis Customer Service at 888-ZOETIS-1.
+This product license is conditional.
+Efficacy and potency studies are in progress.To learn more about the new vaccine and its availability in local areas, call Zoetis Customer Service at 888-ZOETIS-1.

 Zoetis (zô-EH-tis) is the leading animal health company, dedicated to supporting its customers and their businesses.
 Building on more than 60 years of experience in animal health, Zoetis discovers, develops, manufactures and markets veterinary vaccines and medicines, complemented by diagnostic products and genetic tests and supported by a range of services.
 In 2014, the company generated annual revenue of $4.8 billion.
 With approximately 10,000 employees worldwide at the beginning of 2015, Zoetis serves veterinarians, livestock producers and people who raise and care for farm and companion animals with sales of its products in 120 countries.
 For more information, visit www.zoetis.com.